vikasreddymusku/Agentic-Loop/README.md

 FieldExtraction[]
 ```

-Its job is to determine which discovered website property matches the field requested by the user.
+Its job is to determine which discovered website property matches the field requested by the Agent.

 Example: